Quiet the Mind — Online Golf Psychology Coaching

 What We Measure

-- State markers: breath cadence, grip tone, micro-tension (eyes/jaw), pace between shots.
+- State markers: breath cadence, grip tone, micro-tension, pace between shots.

-- Decision frames: whether club/target/speed choices shift when the round leans.
+- Decision frames: whether club, target, and speed choices shift when the round leans.

-- Shot intentions: how often you truly commit to one intention — and how fast you switch when context changes.
+- Shot intentions: how often you truly commit to one intention and how fast you reset when context changes.

 Live Online Coaching (FaceTime / WhatsApp)